-The monthly document (Monthly Field Journal August, Monthly Field Journal September, etc.) is due to the director of field education by the first Sunday of the following month for MSW students (example: August journal due first Sunday of September) or the first Monday of each month for BSW students (example: August journal due first Monday of September) for review, feedback and grading.
+The monthly document (Monthly Field Journal August, Monthly Field Journal September, etc.) is due to the director of field education by the first Monday of each month for BSW students (example: August journal is due the first Monday of September) for review, feedback and grading.
 PLEASE NOTE: Blank journal forms for subsequent months will not appear in Tevera until the first day of the month.